webrecorder/public-web-archives/README.md

 This web archive listing and the [WAM](WAM.md) format originates with the [Webrecorder project](https://github.com/webrecorder/), which aims to promote distributed web archiving, encouraging anyone to create and run their own web archives.
 Having a formal Web Archive Manifest, as well as a public, distributed web archive directory aligns perfectly with this mission.

-You may note that Webrecorder is not yet included in this list!
-This is mostly due to to current technical limitations.
-Webrecorder allows users to create public and private collections, and there is not yet a way to access the content that users have made public through a single access point.
-This answer is here to remind us to solve this issue :)

 ### License
 ![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)